Custom Search

 Dollhouse Paper Miniatures - This category includes items such as: books, magazines, art posters, photos, current and antique novels, greeting cards, newspapers, calendars, various items of furniture, crafts, toys, money, passports, holiday items, and the list we are sure could be close to infinite.
 It's only limit would be your imagination.

-"Paper dollhouse miniatures are miniatures you assemble from paper, there are a wide variety of these available commercially and on the web....
-Printables and paper miniatures are the property of the designer and may only be used for personal use unless you have the designer’s permission." - More Doll house Paper Miniatures Info
+"Paper minis are miniatures you assemble from writing material, there are a wide variety of these available commercially and on the web....
+Printable minis are the property of the designer and may only be used for personal use unless you have the designer’s permission." - More Dollhouse Paper Miniatures Info

 Dolls' House Magazine in Miniature